Joe Looney (offensive lineman): New York Giants

 On July 31, 2021, Looney signed with the New York Giants.
 He announced his retirement from the NFL on August 4.

 Personal life

-Looney's younger brother James, was a notable player at Lake Worth Community High School and also decided to attend Wake Forest, before transferring to the University of California.
+Looney's younger brother, James, was a notable player at Lake Worth Community High School and also decided to attend Wake Forest before transferring to the University of California.
 He was a member of the Green Bay Packers' practice squad.
 Their father played college football at the University of Louisville.
+Looney is currently a high school teacher in Frisco, Texas.